NickelFace/Network_Engineer/01.VLAN/VLAN.md

 </code></pre>
 </details>

-4. Настроим баннер при входе, при входе на устройство
+4. Set up a banner when you log in to the device
  <details>
 <summary>S1,S2,S3</summary>
 <pre><code>
 Banner motd “**This is a secure system.
 Authorized Access Only!
 </code></pre>
 </details>
-5. Заводим протокол VTP на коммутаторах
+5. We start the VTP protocol on the switches

  <details>
 <summary>S1</summary>